DNNCommunity/DNNDocs/content/contribute/docs/index.md

 parent-topic:
 ---

-# How to Contribute to DNN Docs
+# Contribute to DNN Docs

 Thanks for being awesome & contributing to DNN Docs!
 Our community is better because of your contributions... let's get started.